storesafe/cordova-sqlite-storage/README.md

 ## Announcements

-- Windows 10 UWP is now supported by this version
+- Windows 10 UWP is now supported by this version - along with Windows 8.1 and Windows Phone 8.1
 - Added simple sql batch query function
 - Added echo test function to verify installation of this plugin
-- Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version, working with the other supported platforms Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)
+- Published [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) for maintenance of WP(7/8) version, working with ~~the~~ other supported platforms Android/iOS/Windows 8.1(+)/Windows Phone 8.1(+)
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - A version with support for web workers is available (with a different licensing scheme) at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)